-At :Different, we too are trying to re-imagine local.
+At :Different, we too are trying to re-imagine local; when it comes to property management with a leading tech property management software to the market.
 For decades, Australians have relied on their local High Street agent, with franchises dotting our main streets.
 This remains the case even though, no one, in history, has actually wanted to go into a real estate office.
 For us, local is where the customer is (even if we have to fly there!).

 Disclaimer: The information provided on this blog is for general informational purposes only.
 All information is provided in good faith; however, we do not account for specific situations, facts or circumstances.
 As such, we make no representation or warranty of any kind whatsoever, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information presented.

 This blog may also contain links to other sites or content belonging to or originating from third parties.
 We do not investigate or monitor such external links for accuracy, adequacy, validity, reliability, availability or completeness, and therefore, we shall not be liable and/or held responsible for any information contained therein.